29 Jan 2019

 - The Inquiry’s terms of reference were announced by the Home Secretary on 16 July 2015.

-- The Inquiry’s Frequently Asked Questions document provides more information on the Inquiry more generally, as do its published update notes.
+- The Inquiry’s Frequently Asked Questions (PDF, 96KB) document provides more information on the Inquiry more generally, as do its published update notes.

 - The Inquiry’s website is www.ucpi.org.uk and the Inquiry can be found on Twitter @ucpinquiry.